ceramicnetwork/js-ceramic/README.md

 ```
 $ npm run publish:next
 ```
 In any branch you can run the command above, this will create a prerelease with the version `vx.x.x-alpha.n`.
 It will also create a local commit for this release.
-This commit doesn't have to be
+This commit doesn't have to be committed.

 #### Release